 Here is an overview of MCCR's services:

 Case Processing - when you believe you are a victim of unlawful discrimination, this is where you turn.
 You must first file a complaint with MCCR via our Intake Unit.
 If your complaint meets the base criteria (evidence shows there is reason to believe your rights have been violated, the complaint was filed within the required time frame, and the complaint falls under MCCR’s jurisdiction), a Charge of Discrimination will be issued.
 From there, your case will be assigned to Investigation.
 During this process, a number of tools may be used, which may include a Fact Finding Conference in an effort to gather information and expedite the case’s resolution.
-At any time, you (the Complainant) and the alleged perpetrator (the Respondent) can opt for Mediation to settle the complaint.
-If no resolution can be achieved, and if there exists evidence to pursue the complaint further, then your complaint will be “Certified for Public Hearing.”
+At the conclusion of the investigation, a written finding of either Probable Cause or No Probable Cause is issued.
+If a Probable Cause finding is issued and no administrative resolution can be achieved then your complaint will be “Certified for Public Hearing.”
 This means that your case will be transferred out of the Investigations Unit and moved into the Office of the General Counsel.
 Your case will be represented by MCCR in the Office of Administrative Hearings and/or the appropriate Maryland court.

 Office of the General Counsel - all legal matters are handled by the Office of the General Counsel.
 In addition to litigation, the Office of the General Counsel provides legal opinions and advice to MCCR staff; responds to legal inquiries from the public; facilitates timely responses to requests for information under the Maryland Public Information Act; drafts legislation and regulations; and provides training to MCCR staff (and, upon request, to the public).
 Finally, the General Counsel represents MCCR in Annapolis on all legislative matters, including representing MCCR when supporting/opposing legislation and providing information to the Governor and General Assembly.